SahajveerSingh/IntroductiontoAI/Searches_Test_Report.md

 ## Observations & Insights

-- **TC02 & TC12** confirm GBFS or other searches handles trivial/degenerate cases without errors.
+- **TC02 & TC12** confirm GBFS or IDA* handles trivial/degenerate cases without errors.
 - **TC04** confirms graceful handling of unsolvable problems.
 - **TC08** is a classic demonstration of GBFS's weakness — it is **not guaranteed to find the optimal (lowest cost) path**, only a path guided by heuristic distance.
 - **TC09** confirms the assignment's tie-breaking rule (ascending node ID) is correctly implemented.